DarrenF-1/Rowe_CCC_Commented_Disassembly/rowem_emulator/README.md

 _rowem_ will prompt you:
 > Simulate loss of battery power (reset all RAM)?

-You should answer:
+On the first run, you should answer:

 > y

-on the first run, as there will be no "ram.bin" file (it gets saves when exiting the emulator).  _rowem_ will next prompt:
+as there will be no "ram.bin" file (it gets saved when exiting the emulator).  _rowem_ will next prompt:

 >  Hold ADVANCE and RESET?